getodk/docs/docs/central-submissions.rst

    .. image:: /img/central-submissions/powerbi-auth.png

-4. The :guilabel:`Navigator` window now appear.
+4. The :guilabel:`Navigator` window will now appear.
 Select :guilabel:`Submissions`, then :guilabel:`Load`.

 .. tip::
   Read `OData feeds in Power BI <https://docs.microsoft.com/en-us/power-bi/desktop-connect-odata>`_ and `Power Query in Excel <https://support.microsoft.com/en-us/office/about-power-query-in-excel-7104fbee-9e62-4cb9-a02e-5bfb1a6c536a>`_ for more information about using Power BI or Excel for OData feeds.